 The shareholders of the VIE may have potential conflicts of interest with us.
 These shareholders may breach, or cause the VIE to breach, or refuse to renew, the existing contractual arrangements we have with them and the VIE, which would have a material and adverse effect on our ability to effectively control the VIE and receive economic benefits from it.
 For example, the shareholders may be able to cause our agreements with the VIE to be performed in a manner adverse to us by, among other things, failing to remit payments due under the contractual arrangements to us on a timely basis.
-In particular, one of the shareholders of the VIE is the PRC holding entity of SAIF IV Healthcare (BVI) Limited, a former shareholder of our Cayman Islands holding company.
-Given that as of December 31, 2021, SAIF IV Healthcare (BVI) Limited no longer held any equity interest in our Cayman Islands holding company, we cannot assure you that the interests of SAIF IV Healthcare (BVI) Limited and its PRC holding entity will be aligned with ours.
 In addition, PRC laws and regulations provide that a director owes a fiduciary duty to the company to which he or she acts as a director.
 The directors of the VIE, including Mr. Cunjun Ma, our Chief Executive Officer, must act in good faith and in the best interests of the VIE and must not use his position for personal gains.
 On the other hand, as a director of our company, Mr. Cunjun Ma has a duty of care and loyalty to our company and to our shareholders as a whole under the Cayman Islands law.
 We control the VIE through contractual arrangements, and the business and operations of the VIE are closely integrated with our subsidiaries' business and operations.
 Nevertheless, conflicts of interests for these individuals may arise due to their dual roles both as directors of the VIE and as directors of our company.